joinux/pyparis-2017/contents/talks.md

 - <a href='#cf2d5a414279e3a8499e9e575759958b'>Unicode and bytes demystified</a> (Boris FELD)
 - <a href='#b87395769fe7fece9c8acd8528bc631a'>Performant Python</a> (Burkhard Kloss)
 - <a href='#8187deb638e5ca15ab309db084fb3ada'>Writing a C Python extension in 2017</a> (Jean-Baptiste Aviat)
+- <a href='#21f12f0d2b51ed5efa65be57aad231cc'>Improving python memory management in a multi-process environment with wendelin.core</a> (Jean-Paul Smets)
 - <a href='#4893e7ea558d5b5dcad9f142a78f078c'>Call a C API from Python becomes more enjoyable with CFFI</a> (Jean-Sébastien Bevilacqua)
 - <a href='#1ea1a6556089f26e7be531af594031a8'>Mock it right!
 A beginner’s guide to world of tests and mocks.</a> (Maciej Polańczyk)
 - <a href='#8c9e8b9c4417f00763fddfdd79308ee1'>wolfcrypt: wrapping secrets in Python</a> (Moisés Guimarães de Medeiros)